Where are our students writing from?

 Students can maintain full-time status by taking as little as 12 credits a year (six per term).
 Students who require more time to complete their degrees may wish to study part-time, but will be ineligible for financial support.

 The residencies anchor the online courses, bringing students and faculty together at the beautiful Vancouver campus of UBC each July for ten days of workshops, seminars and community.
 The residencies are great experiences, but they are entirely optional.
 Some students complete their entire degree at a distance.

 The workshop format is at the core of the study of creative writing; online workshop critique is a powerful way for students to learn critical reading and writing skills and to make connections with other writers that will last beyond your time in school.

 At the end of it all, you will emerge with a body of work in at least three different genres as well as your thesis, a book-length manuscript (or full length production) of your original creative work.

-Our application deadline is in September each year, for admission the following summer term.
 Application requires a portfolio submission.
-See the Grad Application section for complete details on how to apply to the program and our online application form.
+See the Grad Application section for complete details on how to apply to the program.

 Please see our Graduate FAQs page before inquiring, as your question might already be answered there.